The Edison (skyscraper): History

-The Edison was originally proposed in 2021 by Madison-based Neutral, as a 15-story, 220-unit building to be located along Milwaukee's riverfront, with plans for the Edison involving the demolition of the Rojahn & Malaney Co. floral warehouse located on the site.
-The plans for the high-rise later expanded the building to 32 stories in May 2023, with floors 8-31 housing luxury apartments.
-The Edison will be built with public plazas on both sides of the skyscraper, and a tax incremental financing district will be created to fund their construction.
-In January 2025, Neutral secured $133 million for the project, and a groundbreaking was scheduled for Q2 of that year.
+The Edison was originally proposed in 2021 by Madison-based developer Neutral as a 15-story, 220-unit building to be erected along Milwaukee's riverfront, with plans involving the demolition of the Rojahn & Malaney Co. floral warehouse located on the site.
+In January 2025, the company secured $133 million in additional financing from Arkansas-based Bank OZK and Chicago-based Pearlmark Real Estate for the project, with the projected cost at $203 million.